PECOS-packages/PECOS/design/instr-program-architecture.md

 high-level host language.
 In particular, **PECOS will not lower `InstrProgram` to Guppy**.

-The principal lowering paths are:
+The principal lowering and consumption paths are:

 ```text
 InstrProgram